-If you have more water, it’s probably not an issue, as it can always be drained off.
+If you have more water with the other varieties, it’s probably not an issue, as it can always be drained off.
 But you definitely need enough: the pasta absorbs liquid as it expands during cooking, so you need enough liquid for it to cook through.

 I don’t add extra water, though, because this increases the time the Instant Pot needs to come to pressure and release pressure.

 How to Cook Cassava Pasta in Instant Pot (Jovial brand, Paleo, AIP, Gluten-free)

 - Add water and sea salt to the Instant Pot's inner pot.
 Add pasta.
 (No need to stir.)

 - Put the lid on, lock and seal.
 Press the "Manual/Pressure" button, and cook at HIGH pressure.